 - 1. Make a 2% agarose solution in 1x TAE buffer.
-Heat the solution in a microwave oven until the agarose appears completely melted and add the ethidium bromide (BrEt) at a final concentration of 0.5 μ g/ml.
+Heat the solution in a microwave oven until the agarose appears completely melted and add the nucleic acid staining (Gel red) in 1/10.000 dilution (Ex add 10 microlitres of Gel Red in 100ml of agarose).
 Shake carefully to homogenate. - 2.
 Prepare the gel tray, sealing the ends and placing the adequate number of combs.
 Pour the melted agarose into the gel tray.
 Wait until the gel become solid (aprox 20 minutes). - 3.
 Carefully remove the sealing of the tray and place it in the tank.
 Add the electroforesis buffer until gel is covered.
 Remove carefully the combs. - 4.
-Add 4 μ l of 6x loading buffer to each tube containing 25 μ l of the PCR amplified product. - 5.
+Add 4 $\mu$ I of 6x loading buffer to each tube containing 25 $\mu$ I of the PCR amplified product. - 5.
 Load 10 μl of each sample to one well of the gel.

-CENTRO DE INVESTIGACIÓN EN SANIDAD ANIMAL DETECTION OF AFRICAN SWINE FEVER VIRUS (ASFV) BY CONVENTIONAL POLYMERASE CHAIN REACTION (PCR) SOP/CISA/ASF/PCR/1/ (CISA - INIA) REV. 2013 Page 6 of 8
+CENTRO DE INVESTIGACIÓN EN SANIDAD ANIMAL DETECTION OF AFRICAN SWINE FEVER VIRUS (ASFV) BY CONVENTIONAL POLYMERASE CHAIN REACTION (PCR) SOP/CISA/ASF/PCR/1/ (CISA - INIA) REV. 2018 Page 6 of 8